 Australia’s aged care sector is in the midst of a seismic shift.
 System-wide reforms, changed funding models and significant changes in legislative requirements for aged care providers and directors – all of which create uncertainty.
 Uncertainty can give rise to risk.

 For the sector, keeping vulnerable people safe, managing significant workforce and financial risks and remaining insurable are key concerns for Boards and Directors.
 But how can organisations strengthen their Enterprise Risk Framework to add value and create confidence rather than be a list of ‘stuff’ to be managed?

 For the last five years Ansvar’s Risk Solutions team has provided complimentary risk consultancy services for its clients.
-Ansvar has identified four key themes to help grow the risk maturity of care organisations: Risk Governance, Risk Processes, Risk Resources and Effective Implementation of risk frameworks.
+Working with aged care providers, Ansvar has identified four key themes to help grow the risk maturity of care organisations: Risk Governance, Risk Processes, Risk Resources and Effective Implementation.
 Self-reflection questions are provided for each theme.

 This refers to the risk structures in the organisation, accountabilities and delegations with respect to risk and the design and implementation of an Enterprise Risk Management Framework.

 - Is risk management aligned with uncertainties to achieving business strategy?

 - Do you have the right skill mix on your Board to govern risks to complex care and safeguarding to prevent abuse?

 - Do the structures in your organisation enable information flow to the Board and support informed decision-making?

 - Has the organisation set a risk appetite for higher-risk decisions such as significant projects, major expenditures or acquisition/sale of assets?